 Surveys

-A Survey is collection of questions that can be administered asynchronously to one or more agents and language models, or according to specified rules such as skip or stop logic.
+A Survey is collection of Questions that can be administered to one or more AI Agents and Language Models at once.
+Survey questions can be administered asynchronously (by default), or according to rules such as skip and stop logic, and with or without context of other questions in a survey.

 The key steps to creating and conducting a survey are: